grafana/agent/docs/crow.md

 Prometheus alerts are triggered:
-- If any Crow instances are not running or Crow samples are not being generated correctly.
+- If any Crow instances are not running or Crow samples are not being propagated correctly.
 - If any Grafana Agents are nor or system limits are outside their norm.

 NOTE: The alerts might be in pending until the system settles down.

 ![](./assets/pending_alert.png)

-An alert firing will look similiar to the below.
+An alert firing will look similar to the below.

 ![](./assets/alert_firing.png)

-If at the end of the test any issues are found they will look similiar to the below.
+If at the end of the test any issues are found they will look similar to the below.

 ![](./assets/console_failure.png)